postBG/CosMo.pytorch/README.md

 ## Citation
-If you use our code, please cit our work:
+If you use our code, please cite our work:
 ```
 @InProceedings{CoSMo2021_CVPR,
     author    = {Lee, Seungmin and Kim, Dongwan and Han, Bohyung},